Enhance human welfare and “do no harm.”

 Environmental valuation; an operational framework for measuring social performance

 Do no harm is an objective to be assessed through environmental cost benefit analysis.
-Where adverse effects can be predicted to a group of stakeholders, a NCS scheme could still go ahead if the net benefits to society are clear.
-Implementing NCS requires systematic changes to land use involving multiple stakeholders: private landholders, communities, local and national governments, and Indigenous Peoples (Principle #3).
-NCS also involves complex institutions; policies, laws, customs and cultural preferences; technical solutions governing land use outcomes, inevitably lead to trade-offs (losses and gains between actors) from selected courses of action.
+Where adverse effects to a specific group can be predicted, a NCS scheme could still go ahead if the net benefits to society are clear.
+Implementing NCS requires systematic changes to land use involving multiple entities: private landholders, communities, local and national governments, and Indigenous Peoples (Principle #3).
+NCS also involves complex institutions; policies, laws, customs and cultural preferences; technical solutions governing land use outcomes inevitably lead to trade-offs (losses and gains between actors) from selected courses of action.
 Applying an ecosystem services approach to explicitly value links between environmental and social impacts can help to objectively identify effective policy mechanisms (taxes/subsidies, voluntary agreements or regulations) to manage outcomes (USDA 1998).
 Ecosystem services are public benefits, largely provided at no private cost, meaning they go unvalued and therefore unpriced in consumer markets, until such time as their decline in quality begins to critically impact on human wellbeing (a market externality).

 Environmental and social impact assessment; an existing institutional arrangement for performance appraisal in the USA and beyond

-There is strong international consensus on best practices in social impact assessment (SIA) (Esteves et al. 2012) requiring a comprehensive inventory of directly and indirectly affected stakeholders and activities, assessment of the economic costs and benefits from the proposed changes; the objective being to estimate the net benefits and distributional impacts between stakeholders from potential landscape outcomes.
+There is strong international consensus on best practices in social impact assessment (SIA) (Esteves et al. 2012).
+This consensus requires a comprehensive inventory of directly and indirectly affected communities and activities, and an assessment of the economic costs and benefits from the proposed changes; the objective being to estimate the net benefits and distributional impacts between involved parties from potential landscape outcomes.
 In the United States, the 2003 version of “Principles and Guidelines for Social Impact Assessment” (Burge et al. 2003) provides guidance for the conduct of SIA within the context of the U.S. National Environmental Policy Act of 1970.
 Guidelines are integrated within six principles focusing on: 1) understanding of local and regional settings; 2) dealing with the key elements of the human environment; 3) using appropriate methods and assumptions; 4) providing quality information for decision making; 5) ensuring that environmental justice issues are addressed; and 6) establishing mechanisms for evaluation/monitoring and mitigation.

 By valuing ecosystem services in addition to private financial losses and gains from NCS adoption, implementing agencies can make decisions that may strengthen both a project’s performance, and community and social resilience.
 Systematically evaluating ecosystem services in the EIA/SEA process will help implementing agencies understand how a project may affect priority ecosystem services, as well as how the project’s performance or success may depend on certain ecosystem services.
 By better understanding project impacts and dependence, implementing agencies can better identify and manage a project’s environmental and social risk which may also be critical barriers to uptake of NCS.
 Valuation can enhance the EIA/SEA process by providing decision makers with a quantitative equivalency framework for comparing the disparate potential effects of a proposed action.